swatantrasinha/learn-aws/chapter-03/README.md

 ## Chapter 03: Learn IAM (Identity and Access Management) in AWS

+No body should have access from the **Root Account** .
+The **Root Account** is just to create the AWS account and then its rarely touched(that too when something goes seriously wrong).

 ## Identity - what is allowed by them

 <img width="531" alt="image" src="https://github.com/user-attachments/assets/01c7f098-f15e-434d-b63e-21e27765ae5e" />